Is this your first time here?

 Note: You cannot change your password in the Moodle or school email web interfaces - the profile settings and 'forgotten your password' features do not work.
 However, if Microsoft Windows ever prompts you to change your password at school, this will also change your password for Moodle and your school email automatically.
 Again, you only ever have ONE password.

-If you can login but are stuck on your profile page - (see Mr Stillman)
+If you can login but are stuck on your profile page

-If you can login at school, but not at home - (see your parents)
+If you can login at school, but not at home

 If you are having trouble logging in only from home, it may be that your browser or firewall security has been set-up to reject 'cookies' (which are small text files that help the browser remember things).
 You must allow your browser to accept cookies, otherwise your login will not work properly.

 For all other Moodle issues see the subject teacher first, and they will help you find what you are looking for.
-Then see Mr Stillman if your problem was not resolved.